-Ginger Mint is a perennial herb that is typically grown for its edible qualities, although it does have ornamental merits as well.
-The fragrant oval green leaves with showy yellow variegation are usually harvested from late spring to early fall.
+Mojito Mint is a perennial herb that is typically grown for its edible qualities.
+The fragrant oval green leaves are usually harvested from late spring to early fall.
 The leaves have a minty taste.

 The leaves are most often used in the following ways: